 2017-2020 EU INTERREG project REBEN (Austria – Hungary)

-The INTERREG project REBEN is an Austrian-Hungarian research project under the scientific lead of DWS Hydro-Ecology.
-Other contractors are the University of Technology in Vienna with the Institute for Water Quality, Resource Management and Waste Management (pollutants) and the Institute of Hydraulic Engineering and Hydraulic Modeling, the TB Schuster (online probes), a team of experts from Hungary (TU Budapest, Univ.
+The INTERREG project REBEN was an Austrian-Hungarian research project under the scientific lead of DWS Hydro-Ecology.
+Other contractors were the University of Technology in Vienna with the Institute for Water Quality, Resource Management and Waste Management (pollutants) and the Institute of Hydraulic Engineering and Hydraulic Modeling, the TB Schuster (online probes), a team of experts from Hungary (TU Budapest, Univ.
 Sopron) and mecca Consulting (administrative project management).
-The aim of the project is to create a water management plan that will help to preserve and maintain good water quality and good ecological and chemical status of the lake in the long term.
-The investigations include chemical and biological analyses, especially in the reed belt of Lake Neusiedl.
-The focus lies on the exploration of water exchange and the associated mass transfer processes between reed belt and open water.
+The aim of the project was to create a water management plan that will help to preserve and maintain good water quality and good ecological and chemical status of the lake in the long term.
+The investigations included chemical and biological analyses, especially in the reed belt of Lake Neusiedl.
+The focus lay on the exploration of water exchange and the associated mass transfer processes between reed belt and open water.

 Tasks: project lead, field work (sampling), hydrochemical, sedimentological and biological analyses, statistical data analysis and modelling